 - Issues solved per day (Work team productivity)

-- Number of messages processed per day (Customer service productivity)
+- Number of tickets/reports processed per day (Customer service productivity)

 - Liu, S., & Jiang, M. (2011).
 Providing Efficient Decision Support for Green Operations Management: An Integrated Perspective.
 INTECH.